Naitreey/Naitreey.github.io/_posts/CS/Linux/2015-01-31-A-Miserable-Failure-on-Home-Folder-Encryption.markdown

 ---
 layout: post
-title: Simulate the Magnetic Field of a Solenoid
+title: A Miserable Failure on Home Folder Encryption
 tags: Linux
 ---

-# A Miserable Failure on Home Folder Encryption #

 A couple days ago, I decided to re-install and upgrade Ubuntu, as I really want to reach the latest versions of many developer tools and softwares etc., without having to compile their source codes from scrath.
 (And being my first attempt on Unix, I have pretty messed up many things during this trial period.)
 So I wanna start over.